2017 Best Books for Kids from the American Library Association

-It's awards season, with the Golden Globes taking place last Sunday and the Oscars coming up next month.
+It's awards season: we've seen the Grammys and the Golden Globes and the Oscars take place tonight in Hollywood.
 But did you know it was awards season for kids' books, too?
-This week the American Library Association (ALA) announced the winners of its annual youth media awards for 2016, including the prestigious Newbery and Caldecott medals for children's books.
+The American Library Association (ALA) announced the winners of its annual youth media awards for 2017, including the prestigious Newbery and Caldecott medals for children's books.

 Since 1922, the John Newbery Medal has been awarded to the author of the most distinguished American children's book by the Association for Library Service for Children (ALSC), a division of the ALA.
-This year, the medal goes to Last Stop on Market Street, written by Matt de la Peña and illustrated by Christian Robinson (G.P.
-Putnam's Sons, 2015).
-In this book, a young boy name CJ rides the bus with his Nana, where he discovers music, nature, and the people around him.
+This year, the Newbury Medal goes to The Girl Who Drank the Moon, by Kelly Barnhill, published by Algonquin Young Readers.
+The Girl Who Drank the Moon is a coming-of-age fairy tale that tells the story of Luna, a young girl raised by a witch, a swamp monster, and a tiny dragon.
+When the people of the Protectorate endanger the Xan, the kind, gentle, and unfortunately misunderstood witch who lives in the forest, it's up to Luna to save her.
 Find it at a local Marin library here.

 The ALSC began awarding the Caldecott Medial, named after 19th-century British illustrator Randolph Caldecott, to the artist of the most distinguished children's picture book in 1938.
-This year's medal winner is Finding Winnie: The True Story of the World's Most Famous Bear, illustrated by Sophie Blackall and written by Lindsay Mattick (Little, Brown, 2015).
-Finding Winnie tells the incredible true story of the friendship and love between a soldier and the real-life bear who was the inspiration behind Winne-the-Pooh.
-Find it at the library here.
+This year's medal winner is Radiant Child: The Story of Young Artist Jean-Michel Basquiat, illustrated and written by Javaka Steptoe, published by Little, Brown and Company.
+Radiant Child introduces young readers to the life and work of Jean-Michel Basquiat, who found fame in the 1980s with his unique collage-style paintings.
+Find it at the library.

-Find our more about the ALSC 2016 youth media awards, and see a complete list of winners at www.ala.org/alsc.
+Find our more about the ALSC 2017 youth media awards and see a complete list of winners at www.ala.org/alsc.